xrrocha/nobocoder/README.md

 ```

 Scala provides the `io.Source` class to perform read operations on a variety of input
 sources.

-The `fromFile` function opens a file for reading and returns an instance of
+- Function `fromFile` opens a file for reading and returns an instance of
-`Source`.
-This class has a `getLines` method yielding a string iterator to
+`Source`
+- Method `getLines` in `Source` yields a string `Iterator` that reads each line
+in the file
-read each line in the file. `Iterator`, in turn, provides a `toSet` method that builds
+- `Iterator`, in turn, provides a `toSet` method that builds a `Set` suitable
-a `Set`  suitable for efficient membership testing.
-Cool!
+for efficient membership testing.

 ### Creating the Similarity Scorer ###